 Quinoa Salad + Apples + Gouda

 This salad, from the blog Keep It Skinny, was a hit at our Cooking with Apples Party.
 Part of our themed cooking event, each ingredient really elevated each other, and it was definitely a healthy dish.
-The gouda made the dish shine through, and the quinoa was quite delicious.
+The gouda made the dish shine, and the quinoa was quite delicious.

-I changed a few things, however, such as adding 1/4 cup fresh lemon juice, because I omitted sautéing the red onions and balsamic vinegar.
-I was sure it was an integral part of the taste profile for this dish, but I didn't want to dirty another pan during the party, and added the lemon juice instead.
+When I got to cooking it, I changed a few things.
+I adding 1/4 cup fresh lemon juice instead of sautéing the red onions in balsamic vinegar.
+At first, I was sure it was an integral part of the taste profile for this dish, but I didn't want to dirty another pan, so I added the lemon juice instead.
 My move didn't deter the yumminess of the dish, so I was definitely glad.
-This dish made for 8-10 servings.
+This result yields for 8-10 servings.

 - 1-1/2 cups quinoa, preferably red

 - 5 tbsp extra-virgin olive oil; more as needed

 - 1 large red onion, quartered lengthwise and thinly sliced crosswise

 - 4 oz arugula, trimmed and thinly sliced (about 3 cups)

 - 4 oz aged Gouda, finely diced (about 1 cup)

 - 1 large, crisp apple, such as Fuji or Pink Lady, cut into 1/2-inch dice